Clinical Nurse Leader

 The Clinical Nurse Leader (CNL) is a relatively new professional role in nursing, that places well-educated generalist nurses in central positions in hospitals to move patients seamlessly through the health care system during episodes of care.

-The Department of Nursing at Moravian College offers the Master of Science in Nursing degree for Clinical Nurse Leaders.
+The Helen S. Breidegam School of Nursing and Public Health offers the Master of Science in Nursing degree for Clinical Nurse Leaders.
 The program is a 35-credit program, that includes 21 credits of general core and direct care courses that are shared with other graduate nursing programs.
 In addition, there are 14 credits of specialty courses, including a 400-hour clinical immersion experience in the CNL role.

 Students take four general core and three different direct care courses.
 They also complete specialized requirements of their chosen concentration.
 The CNL Track includes: